Hearing_Loss_ENT_Denver

 Noise-Induced Hearing Loss

-Hearing loss caused by excessive exposure to damaging noise levels.
-This causes permanent and irreversible damage to the inner ear
+Hearing loss is caused by excessive exposure to damaging noise levels.
+This causes permanent and irreversible damage to the inner ear.

 Tympanosclerosis

 A condition caused by hyalinization and subsequent calcification of subepithelial connective tissue of the eardrum.
-In other words, a hardening or thickening of portions of the ear drum, which can prohibit sound from passing through properly
+In other words, hardening or thickening of portions of the eardrum, which can prohibit sound from passing through properly.

 Cholesteatoma